F0lak/dm_open_ref/ref/icon/proc/Flip.md

 +   Flip(dir)
 <!-- -->
 **Args:**
-+   dir+ direction in which to flip over the icon
++   dir: direction in which to flip over the icon

 This flips the icon over in the specified direction.
 For